tristanlangford/CV/README.md

 Junior Full Stack Web Developer

-Currently studying at one of the most discerning dev bootcamps in the world, backed by a 5-year client-facing career doing business and data analytics in the healthcare sector.
-Experienced in engaging with customers and stakeholders to understand and deliver requirements.
+Currently studying at one of the most discerning dev bootcamps in the world, backed by a 5-year client-facing career doing project management and data analytics in the healthcare sector.
+Experienced in engaging with customers and stakeholders to understand and deliver their requirements.

 ### Profile